 You are not like everyone else.
 You are beautifully different and this is a gift.
 Explore all that doesn’t fit in.
-I can make the argument that everyone is different–but there are varying degrees of “different” and some of us can be on the extreme ends of the spectrum in any given group.
-Even if you feel pretty normal–I bet you have a little “otherness” in you that you can harness.
+I can make the argument that everyone is different, but there are varying degrees of “different” and some of us can be on the extreme ends of the spectrum in any given group.
+Even if you feel pretty normal, I bet you have a little “otherness” in you that you can harness.
 If you are comfortable and feel like you fit into your current world, I challenge you to put yourself in a different situation or social group.
+Leave your comfort zone.

 What makes you different in one group can make you fit in seamlessly into another, but first, you must explore those differences.
 The more you can understand yourself and how you fit into the world, the easier it will be to push this energy into your creative work.

-I know when what makes you feel different is painful, the instinct is to push it away or try to correct it.
+I know when your differences feel painful, the instinct is to push them away or try to correct them.
 If you feel even more discomfort when you try to examine your differences, please consider working through this exercise with a counselor.
 I do not wish to inadvertently make you feel worse and I take mental health seriously.
 Know your limits and find a safe place to explore.

 2. Tell your story.